By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 Guests

-30. As a courtesy to other residents, guests must leave by 11 pm.
+39. As a courtesy to other Residents, guests must leave by 11 pm.

-32. All overnight guests must be registered with the Front Desk.
-An overnight charge of $50+HST will be applied to the room occupant’s account for each night the guest has stayed over.
-Having unregistered overnight guests in your room is subject to a penalty or expulsion from TC residence.
+41. All overnight guests must be registered with the Front Desk.
+An overnight charge of $25+HST will be applied to the room occupant’s account for each night the guest has stayed over.
+Having unregistered overnight guests in your Room is subject to a penalty or expulsion from TC residence.

-33. Overnight guests of the opposite sex are not allowed in all male or all female suites unless all suitemates have signed an agreement to allow for the exception.
+42. Overnight guests of the opposite sex are not allowed in all male or all female Suites unless all suitemates have signed an agreement to allow for the exception.

-35. Guests are not allowed to use Tartu common areas (including the kitchen and hallway of the suite) for overnight stays.
+44. Guests are not allowed to use Tartu Common Areas (including the kitchen and hallway of the Suite) for overnight stays.

-36. Residents are responsible for their guests to keep the TC premises safe and clean and explain the TC rules and regulations.
+45. Residents are responsible for their guests to keep the TC premises safe and clean and explain the TC rules and regulations..

 Fire & safety

-37. Each resident is responsible for monitoring their cooking.
-Should your cooking set off a general building fire alarm due to your negligence and/or abandoned cooking, you could be charged ($1600) for any Toronto Fire Department invoices that TC receives.
+46. Each Resident is responsible for monitoring their cooking.
+Should your cooking set off a general building fire alarm due to your negligence and/or abandoned cooking, you could be charged ($1600) nuisance fee for any Toronto Fire Department invoices that TC receives.

-38. The hall, entry passages, doors, elevators, stairways, hallways, and corridors outside the resident's room shall not be obstructed by any of the resident's footwear or personal effects.
+49. The hall, entry passages, doors, elevators, stairways, hallways, and corridors outside the Resident's Room shall not be obstructed by any of the Resident's footwear or personal effects.
 No door mechanism is to be obstructed in any way.

-39. The windows in the rooms and kitchen shall not be covered or obstructed, except by the drapes or blinds TC has provided.
+50. The windows in the Rooms and kitchen shall not be covered or obstructed, except by the drapes or blinds TC has provided.

-42. Residents cannot alter electric light fittings, wiring or additional electrical circuits, and shall not overload existing electrical circuits in their rooms or shared spaces.
-Residents cannot plug in or use air conditioning or heating units in their rooms or common areas that are not provided or installed by TC.
+54. Residents cannot alter electric light fittings, wiring or additional electrical circuits, and shall not overload existing electrical circuits in their Rooms or Common Areas.
+Residents cannot plug in or use air conditioning or heating units in their Rooms or Common Areas that are not provided or installed by TC.
+If you have any special requests or requirements, please contact the Tartu Office.

-43. Please see the front desk regarding extra needs.
-Tartu College can request the resident to remove any unauthorized items from the premises.
+55. Please see the front desk regarding extra needs.
+Tartu College can request the Resident to remove any unauthorized items from the premises.

 Cleanliness

-44. Each resident is responsible for their personal cleanliness in their bedrooms and the suites’ shared space: shared kitchen, washrooms, hallways.
+56. Each Resident is responsible for their personal cleanliness in their Rooms and their use of the Common Areas: shared kitchens, washrooms, and hallways.
 Stoves, ovens, microwaves, counters, dishes, utensils, pots/pans, washrooms should be cleaned immediately after use!

-45. TC Staff cleans common areas thoroughly once per week.
-If a suite is in an unacceptable condition and requires additional TC Staff cleaning, all suite resident(s) will be charged an extra cleaning fee.
+57. TC Staff cleans Common Areas thoroughly once per week.
+If a Suite is in an unacceptable condition and requires additional TC Staff cleaning, all Suite Resident(s) will be charged an extra cleaning fee.

-47. Garbage must be put in plastic bags or equivalent, tied tightly and put into the garbage chute.
-Large items for disposal should be brought to the ground level to the back doors area.
+59. Garbage must be put in plastic bags or equivalent, tied tightly and put into the garbage chute.
+Large items for disposal should be brought to the ground level to the back doors area..

 Quiet time

-48. All residents are obliged to the City of Toronto Noise Bylaw (TORONTO MUNICIPAL CODE CHAPTER 591, NOISE).
+60. All Residents are obliged to the City of Toronto Noise Bylaw (TORONTO MUNICIPAL CODE CHAPTER 591, NOISE).
 No loud music or noise between the hours of 11:00 pm to 7:00 am.
-No unusual disturbance or noise that interferes with the comfort and needs of other residents will be permitted.
+No unusual disturbance or noise that interferes with the comfort and needs of other Residents will be permitted.
+For multiple offences or non-compliance, TC Management has the right to terminate your contract.

 Decorations

-50. No flyers or posters containing racial, religious, political views or any other content which may be discriminatory or disrespectful is not permitted at Tartu College.
+62. Flyers or posters containing racial, religious, political views or any other content which may be discriminatory or disrespectful are not permitted at Tartu College.

-51. Spikes, hooks, screws, nails, push pins, or tape shall not be put onto the walls or woodwork of the building.
-Residents will not paint rooms, or paper or decorate any part of the premises without the consent of the management in writing.
+63. Spikes, hooks, screws, nails, push pins, or tape shall not be put onto the walls or woodwork of the building.
+Residents will not paint Rooms, or paper/wallpaper or decorate any part of the premises without the consent of the management in writing.
 See the front desk for guidance.

 Maintenance and repairs

-53. Any costs to repair damage done to any part of TC from misuse or from unusual or unreasonable use shall be borne by the resident regardless, if it was the fault of their guest.
+65. Any costs to repair damage done to any part of TC from misuse or from unusual or unreasonable use shall be borne by the Resident regardless, if it was the fault of their guest.

-54. In the event the toilet is overflowing or a tap is left running, please inform the TC Front Desk Immediately.
+66. In the event the toilet is overflowing or clogged, or a tap is left running, please inform the TC Front Desk Immediately.
 Phone: 416-317-4858/ email This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-If no action is taken and water damage occurs, the resident shall be liable.
+If no action is taken and water damage occurs, the Resident shall be liable.

-55. Residents cannot tamper with building fixtures or systems, including the wiring of fire prevention systems, cameras, elevators or the removal, and/or misuse of any TC common space, appliance, furniture, fixtures, cafeteria dishes and/or property; and shall not overload existing electrical circuits in their rooms or common spaces.
+67. Residents cannot tamper with building fixtures or systems, including the wiring of fire prevention systems, cameras, elevators or the removal, and/or misuse of any TC Common Areas, appliance, furniture, fixtures, cafeteria dishes and/or property; and shall not overload existing electrical circuits in Rooms or Common Areas.
 Should anything be attached to any part of TC property without the express authorization from management, TC will maintain ownership of the object.

-56. Residents cannot plug in or use air conditioning or heating units, or appliances that draw a lot of power in their rooms or common areas that are not provided or installed by TC.
+68. Residents cannot plug in or use air conditioning or heating units, or appliances that draw a lot of power in their Rooms or Common Areas that are not provided or installed by TC.

-57. Extra bar-fridges are allowed with a monthly charge of $7 at the discretion of TC and a written consent from TC management.
+69. Extra bar-fridges or freezers are allowed with a monthly charge of $7 at the discretion of TC and a written consent from TC management.

-58. No heavy furniture shall be moved over floors of the suite, halls, landings, or stairs.
+70. No heavy furniture shall be moved over floors of the Suite, halls, landings, or stairs.
 Residents will be held responsible for any damage to the building caused by moving furniture in or out of the building.

-59. TC reserves the right to carry out any maintenance or short to long-term renovations which may require water, electricity, elevators etc. service interruptions.
-TC will inform residents about any maintenance work a minimum of 24 hours prior (except in emergency situations).
+71. TC reserves the right to carry out any maintenance or short to long-term renovations which may require water, electricity, elevators, etc. service interruptions.
+TC will inform Residents about any maintenance work a minimum of 24 hours prior (except in emergency situations).

 Laundry

-61. Washers and dryers (18th floor Laundry Room) are provided for resident use and machines must be cleaned after use (i.e. lint trap, residue in machine).
+73. Washers and dryers (located on 18th floor Laundry Room) are provided for Resident use and machines must be cleaned after use (i.e. lint trap, residue in machine).
 The Laundry Room is open from 6am until midnight, 7 days a week.

 Animals & pests

-64. Periodically, TC has dealt with pest situations.
+78. Periodically, TC has dealt with pest situations.
 TC has monthly, preventative treatments in the building.
-If the resident believes that they have pests, they must advise TC staff immediately!
-The suite/room will be inspected by TC staff, and required treatments will begin.
-TC cannot accommodate room transfers requested due to pests.
+If the Resident believes that they have pests, they must inform TC Office or Front Desk immediately!
+The Suite/Room will be inspected by TC staff, and required treatments will begin.
+TC cannot accommodate Room transfers requested due to pests.

 Diseases

-67. In the event of contagious or infectious diseases developing, TC agrees to have patient(s) removed forthwith and to have the shared suite treated immediately in accordance with any by-laws and regulations in force.
-All government rules and regulations must be followed (i.e. masks must be worn in all common areas of TC and Masters Buffeteria during a pandemic).
+79. In the event of contagious or infectious diseases developing, TC agrees to have patient(s) removed forthwith and to have the Suite treated immediately in accordance with any by-laws and regulations in force.
+All government rules and regulations must be followed (i.e. masks must be worn in all Common Areas of TC and Masters Buffeteria during a pandemic).

 Room inspections

-68. Before the end of the school terms, TC reserves the right to inspect all rooms before the end of occupancy.
-TC will notify residents of a scheduled inspection date.
-Should there be any damage, residents could be responsible for the cost of repairs.
+80. Before the end of the school terms, TC reserves the right to inspect all Rooms before the end of occupancy.
+Should there be any damage, Residents could be responsible for the cost of repairs.

 Internet